asrithadaida/E-Commerce-Shopping/README.md

 layout structure, specifying layout types (e.g., RelativeLayout, LinearLayout) and documenting each UI component with its attributes and purpose.
 Additional information covers styles and themes, images/icons, behavior, logic (such as click listeners), accessibility considerations, testing procedures, localization, version control practices, dependencies, references to design documents, and a changelog for tracking UI-related changes over time.
-This structured approach ensures comprehensive documentation, aiding developers in understanding, collaborating, and maintaining the UI throughout the lifecycle of the Android application.
+This structured approach ensures comprehensive documentation, aiding developers in understanding, collaborating, and maintaining the UI throughout the lifecycle of the Android application